Race (2007 film)

-Race is a 2007 American computer-animated science fiction film produced by Hyper Image, a post production and animation studio located in Glendale, California.
+Race is a 2007 American animated science fiction film produced by Hyper Image, a post production and animation studio located in Glendale, California.
 Written by Rhonda Smiley and directed by Robert Brousseau, it stars James Hereth, Kevin Lewis, Russel Perryman, Jane Roberts, Terry Diab, Bill Mendieta, H.L.
 Cannon, J.J.
 Song, and Benita Marti.

 It was first completed and screened for audiences at numerous film festivals in 2007, including the Winnipeg International Film Festival in Canada, the da Vinci Film Festival in Oregon, Philadelphia's Big Bang Film Festival, Another Hole in the Head Film Festival in San Francisco, and Southern California's FAIFF International Film Festival.

 Following a pay-per-view run for RHI Entertainment in early 2010, the film was released on DVD by Phase 4 Films in Canada on May 18 and in the United States on May 25, 2010.
 It hit the US TV movie channels with a premiere on the Showtime Networks on October 14, 2010.

 The film is 99 minutes long and is rated PG-13 by the MPAA for some suggestive images and action violence.